ipoohmania/GDPR/content/_index.md

 ---
-title: first page
+title: Home
 ---

-this is the first page
+Welcome to this site